 - Scroll to the option for ink volume

 You can check the ink levels on older Brother printers by pressing the OK button three times.

 This will print the Printer Settings pages.
 The remaining toner percentages should be listed on page two.

 When the toner in the toner cartridge is low, the printer will display a "Replace Toner" message.
 If the "Replace Toner" message appears, you will be unable to print out the Printer Settings pages.
 In this case, you can check the remaining toner levels using the control panel.

 To view the remaining toner using the control panel:

-1. Start with pressing the OK button.
+1. Start by pressing the OK button.
 You will see Machine Info on the display.
 Press OK.

 4. Select which color toner you want to check.
 Press OK.

-After this you will see 10 boxes on the control panel.
-10 black boxes means that the toner cartridge is full.
+After this, you will see 10 boxes on the control panel.
+10 black boxes mean that the toner cartridge is full.
 The number of black boxes will decrease as the toner is used correlating with the remaining toner left in the toner cartridge.
 For example, if the remaining life of the black toner cartridge is 30%, the LCD will show 3 black boxes.

 Check Ink and Toner Levels on OKI Printer